Foreign Narcotics Kingpin Designation Act: Legislative history

 A Treasury report to Congress reported the E.O.
 12978 sanctions as successful, and that 40 cartel-related companies with estimated combined annual sales of over $200 million were either liquidated or in the process of liquidation.

 Senator Paul Coverdell and Representative Porter Goss championed the legislation in Congress.
-It which was folded into the Intelligence Authorization Act for Fiscal Year 2000 through a joint conference.
+It was folded into the Intelligence Authorization Act for Fiscal Year 2000 through a joint conference.